Phoenician Expansion during the Iron Age

 By the early Iron Age, about 1050 BC, there were four cities with populations over 1000, Athens, Lefkandi, and Argos in Greece, and Knossos on Crete.
 Artifacts discovered in this nucleus of what was to become a mighty empire, indicate cultural connections between Cyprus, Egypt and, after about 900 BC, the Levant.

-Just over a century later, the Greeks were expanding their trading empire, reaching Sicily in 734 BC, Marseilles about 600 BC, Empuries on the coast of Catalonia during the early 6th century BC and at an as yet unplaced colony called Hemeroskopeion, that was probably close to Alicante, a few years later.
+Just over a century later, the Greeks were expanding their trading empire, reaching Sicily in 734 BC, Marseilles in southern France about 600 BC, Empuries on the coast of Catalonia, Spain, during the early 6th century BC and at an as yet unplaced colony called Hemeroskopeion, that was probably close to Alicante, a few years later.

 References